 First, let's clarify what these terms mean by getting the definitions out of the way right up front.

-While the college admission tests aren't only about length, they definitely needs to be lengthy.
-Still, 50 minutes to write a well organized, well articulated, lengthy essay may seem like a tall order.
+While the college admission tests aren't only about length, they definitely need to be lengthy.
+Still, 50 minutes to write a well-organized, well-articulated, lengthy essay may seem like a tall order.
 What about all the steps for creating an essay, like brainstorming, outlines, and editing?
 Are you a bit worried about "teaching to the test" and having to spend a lot of time practicing the essay?

 I know that it's frustrating when you feel like you are having to "teach to the test."
 Let's try to look at it from a different perspective, though.
-Writing is a very important skill and we need to reason that there are two completely different kinds of writing.
+Writing is a very important skill, and we need to understand that there are two completely different kinds of writing.

 First, there is writing that is edited, proofread, and "perfect."
 For adults, this can be newsletters, Christmas card letters, and letters to the editor.
 For children, this can be reports and essays they write, both for fun and for homeschool work.

 Bottom line?
 You want to teach your children good quality writing with revisions that include brainstorming, outlining, and writing.
-It's also important to teach them to write good quality writing where you don't have the luxury of outlining and revisions.
+It's also important to teach them to produce good quality writing when they don't have the luxury of outlining and revisions.
 You will find your children will use both skills in college and in life.

 All colleges admit homeschoolers.
-Whether your heart is set on a tier 1, 2 or 3 college, it pays to know their admissions policy and plan in advance.
-And remember, no matter what college you are thinking about, make sure you visit!
+It pays to know their admissions policy and plan in advance.
+No matter what college you are thinking about, make sure you visit!
 No amount of online comparison can really communicate the differences between schools.
 College "view" books are created by marketing people trying to make their school look the best.
 The only way to determine if a college will "fit" is by visiting.
 Students should look at the college and ask two questions: Can I live here for four years?
 Can I learn here for four years?
 Only a visit to a college can provide answers to these questions!